osuosl/ganeti_webmgr/docs/source/importing.rst

 When the Cluster is imported into Ganeti Web Manager it will automatically synchronize.
-Virtual Machine objects will be created to match what is found on the Ganeti Cluster. `Permission tags </projects/ganeti-webmgr/wiki/Permissions#Permission-Tags>`_ will also be parsed to automatically add permissions for virtual machines.
+Virtual Machine objects will be created to match what is found on the Ganeti Cluster. :ref:`permission-tags` will also be parsed to automatically add permissions for virtual machines.

 Note that if the cluster requires a username and password, you must